Cabell d'àngel

-Bayonesa is pastry stuffed with Cabello de ángel.
+Bayonesa is pastry stuffed with Cabell d'àngel.

 Ensaïmades are often stuffed with this jam.

-Cabello de ángel (/es/ cabello de ángel; literally "angel's hair") is a transparent threaded jam made from Siam pumpkin (Cucurbita ficifolia) pulp and white sugar.
+Cabell d'àngel (/ca/ cabell d'àngel; literally "angel's hair") is a transparent threaded jam made from Siam pumpkin (Cucurbita ficifolia) pulp and white sugar.
 It originated in Mallorca but its use has spread to the rest of Spain and some countries in the Americas.

 Uses

-Cabello de ángel can be used simply as a pumpkin jam spread on slices of bread, but it is mainly used to stuff pastries, as ensaïmades, pastissets and coques.
+Cabell d'àngel can be used simply as a pumpkin jam spread on slices of bread, but it is mainly used to stuff pastries, as ensaïmades, pastissets and coques.

 Preparation

 The pumpkin is boiled in water until it falls apart into fibres.
 This pulp is cooked in sugar syrup with slow and frequent stirring.
 In Mallorca, it is baked instead of being boiled, intensifying the flavour.
 The jam can be seasoned with cinnamon or citrus zest.
 It is best when prepared in the spring, once the pumpkins have fully matured.